Monday, December 10th, 2007 http://adamkhan.net/rambles/the-small-adventures

 n what turned out to be my last day in Rome, Davide lost his temper a bit, saying it’s pointless and unseemly to rush, that there’s no particular reason to leave that particular day, that I should take my time and leave in a couple of days, whatever.
 But I knew it was time.
-I’d been living out of a suitcase for a month; I’d come to fetch my dog; Davide had done the necessaries six months previously; and now I had the papers.
-It was time to be getting home already, back to my space, my crib, as they call it in The Wire, all set up to my taste and ideals even if on a very limited budget.
+I’d been living out of a suitcase for a month, having come here straight from the USA.
+I’d come to fetch my dog Jam, and Davide had taken care of the necessary bureaucracy some six months previously, and now I had the papers.
+It was time to be getting home already.

 We went down to the left luggage department, and I enjoyed once again the pleasure of being a mild pleasant spectacle wherever I go with the dogs, because people tend to just like them and it brightens things up a little.
 Once again Davide got to talking to the staff.
 And then we were off to Trastevere, to return to the station for the 11pm train.

 Oh dear: the dreaded H bus.
 I had taken it when I arrived from Ciampino Airport, and here again I was taking it when about to leave.
 I’d taken it a lot when I first moved to Rome, and then, once I’d gotten my motorino, never took it again.
 (Ah, I’m getting a bit of a hankering for Rome as I write this…) It’s horrible.
 Packed, bumpy, and smelling unpredictably.